Get

 Final Thoughts

-The Maltese most definitely do not shed very much unless there’s an issue with their health or they are stressed.
-Taking care of your Maltese’s coat includes regular brushing, occasional baths, and ensuring they have a healthy diet.
+The Maltese definitely do not shed much unless there’s an issue with their health.
+Taking care of your dog’s coat includes regular brushing, occasional bathing, and ensuring that they have a healthy diet.

 Featured Image Credit: Jolanta Beinarovica, Shutterstock